4. North of Iberian Peninsula

 9. What type of vehicles do you use?

-Buses for larger groups and minibuses for smaller ones Vehicles are comfortable, modern, and have air conditioning.
+We use buses for larger groups and minibuses for smaller ones.
+Vehicles are comfortable, modern, and equipped with air conditioning.

-10. If there is Wi-Fi on your buses,
+10. If there is Wi-Fi on your buses,?

-There is Wi-Fi on all our buses in Spain.
-But please keep in mind that sometimes during the transfers between the cities, the Wi-Fi signal can be weak or intermittent due to poor coverage from the main operators.
-Please do not expect to download or steam movies during the transfers.
-On Morocco's buses, there is no Wi-Fi.
+There is Wi-Fi on all our buses in Spain and Portugal.
+But please keep in mind that sometimes during the transfers between the cities, the Wi-Fi signal can be weak or intermitting due to poor coverage from the main operators.
+Please do not expect very high Internet speed (to download or stream movies during the transfers).

 11. Are meals included?